gelic-idealab/design-critique/Instructions/Student-Upload-Komodo.md

 3. Press `Download Image Plane(s) as a Single GLB`
 4. Save the file to your computer.

+If for some reason you cannot access this website, download the GLB, or are having other problems, please email your mood board image directly to Brandon.
+Please use PNG, JPG, or BMP file formats.
+Try to avoid PDF if possible.

 ## Upload the mood board model to Komodo

 1. Make sure you are on the Komodo > Assets page.